MayaSimone/data-science-S2023/challenges/c08-structures-assignment.md

     the same mean and standard deviation).
 - Does the confidence interval above account for uncertainty arising from the *Monte Carlo approximation*?
 Why or why not?
-  - No because the POF and confidence intervals vary with different Monte Carlo approximations (i.e. when a seed is not set)
+  - Yes because we use standard error across all Monte Carlo samples
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
   - I think it does to some degree since it is now using many more data